kerstin-w/Travel-Africa/TESTING.md

   - [#26](https://github.com/kerstin-w/Travel-Africa/issues/26) I can rely on the app to log me out automatically so that strangers cannot access my profile in case I am on a public computer.

-    A timeout for the user is setup in the settings, loggin the user out after 30mins or once the user closed the browser.
+    A timeout for the user is setup in the settings, logging the user out after 30mins or once the user has closed the browser.
     <br>
         ```
         # Settings for Session Time Out